varmox/ygeonline/content/post/vsphere-monitoring.md

 ```

 **Create Docker Containers**
-Use the following docker compose file to start your containers
+Use the following docker compose file to start your containers.
+This solution uses ipvlan to assign each container an IPv4 Address.
+You don't have to assign the IPs to your OSes NIC.

+Change the passwords and secrets to your needs.

 ```
 version: '3.6'